chazarnik/LRDOCC_reproduction/README.md

 # RE' Learning and Evaluating Representations for Deep One-Class Classification

-This repository contains code to reproduce results from Table 2 and Table 7 of the paper: ["Learning and Evaluating Representations for Deep One-Class Classification"](https://openreview.net/forum?id=HCSgyPUfeDj) as part of the COMP6248 UoS Reproducability Challenge.
+This repository contains code to reproduce results from Table 2 and Table 7 of the paper: ["Learning and Evaluating Representations for Deep One-Class Classification"](https://openreview.net/forum?id=HCSgyPUfeDj) as part of the UoS COMP6248 Differentiable Programming module Reproducability Challenge.

 ![Paper_Figure1](https://github.com/COMP6248-Reproducability-Challenge/LRDOCC_reproduction/blob/main/Paper_Figure1.PNG)